A few things to note:

 - Out with the old, in with the new.
 As you buy new-to-you things, go through your old stuff and clear it out.
 Donate it or hold a yard sale of your own.
 No need for clutter!

 - Just because it's used doesn't always make it a good price.
 Learn your prices!
-I keep a price notebook handy at all times.
+I keep a price notebook handy at all times, and keep my phone charged and with me so I can check Amazon for pricing of an item.
 When I learn what a good price is for something, I write it down in my notebook.
-This works especially well for groceries.
-That way you really learn what things cost, and know a good price when you see it.
-I don't often buy baby clothes from thrift stores.
-Why?
-Because a baby dress can be $4, but I often times get them for as low as $0.99 brand new on clearance.
-If it's not a good deal, don't buy it.
+This works especially well for groceries (see how I grocery shop).